dew-uff/versioned-prov/intertwined-prov.md

 We use the PROV-Dictionary `derivedByInsertionFrom` to create a new version with the new part.
 We also use the `specializationOf` statement to associate the new version to the entity that had the previous version.

-Additionaly, we use the attributes `key` and `whole` in `wasDerivedFrom` to indicate which part of which structure were changed, and the attribute `access="w"` to indicate the derivation represents also a *write* in the structure.
+Additionaly, we use the attributes `key` and `collection` in `wasDerivedFrom` to indicate which part of which structure were changed, and the attribute `access="w"` to indicate the derivation represents also a *write* in the structure.

 ```python